janm31415/meshscript/README.md

     	(show! id) makes the object with tag `id` visible.

     NAME
+    	trianglenormals
+    DESCRIPTION
+    	(trianglenormals id) returns the triangle normals of object with tag `id`.
+The triangle normals are given as a list of lists with (x y z) values.

+    NAME
     	triangles
     DESCRIPTION
     	(triangles id) returns the triangles of object with